ibm-cloud-docs/power-iaas/global-replication-service.md

 ### Changing the size of a primary volume

-To change the size of a replication-enabled, complete the following steps:
+To change the size of a replication-enabled primary volume, complete the following steps:

 1. Remove the primary volume from the volume group
 2. Change the size of the primary volume